-Authors' Contributions
+Authors' contributions.
 All authors contributed ideas and substantive written sections to the review.
-These were co-ordinated and edited by Antonovics.
-Wilson made notes on the group discussions that were the basis for the review.
+These were coordinated and edited by J.A.
+A.J.W. made notes on the group discussions that were the basis for the review.

-Competing Interests
+Competing interests.
 We have no competing interests.

-Funding

-1. J. Antonovics: NSF grant DEB1115895 as part of the joint NSF-NIH-USDA Ecology and Evolution of Infectious Diseases program.

-2. A. J. Wilson: UK's Biotechnology and Biological Sciences Research Council grant BBS/E/I/00002066.

-3. M. R. Forbes: Natural Sciences and Engineering Research Council of Canada Discovery Grant.

-4. H. C. Hauffe: Fondazione E. Mach and the Autonomous Province of Trento under the 'Trentino programme of research, training and mobility of post-doctoral researchers' Incoming Team project ECOBIOME (EU FP7 Marie Curie actions COFUND: 2011 Call).

-5. E. R. Kallio: Academy of Finland, grant 250524.

-6. H. C. Leggett: Royal Commission for the Exhibition of 1851.

-7. B. Longdon: NERC grant (NE/L004232/1) and a Sir Henry Dale Fellowship jointly funded by the Wellcome Trust and the Royal Society (Grant Number 109356/Z/15/Z).

-8. B. Okamura: NERC grant (NE/N005902/1).
+Funding.
+J.A is supported by grants NSF DEB1115895 and NIH R01GM122061 as part of the joint NSF-NIH-USDA Ecology and Evolution of Infectious Diseases program.
+A.J.W. is supported by UK's Biotechnology and Biological Sciences Research Council grant BBS/ E/I/00002066.
+M.R.F. is supported by Natural Sciences and Engineering Research Council of Canada Discovery Grant.
+H.C.H. is supported by Fondazione E. Mach and the Autonomous Province of Trento under the 'Trentino programme of research, training and mobility of post-doctoral researchers' Incoming Team project ECO-BIOME (EU FP7 Marie Curie actions COFUND: 2011 Call).
+E.R.K. is supported by Academy of Finland, grant 250524.
+H.C.L. is supported by Royal Commission for the Exhibition of 1851.
+B.L. is supported by NERC grant (NE/L004232/1) and a Sir Henry Dale Fellowship jointly funded by the Wellcome Trust and the Royal Society (grant no. 109356/Z/15/Z).
+B.O. is supported by NERC grant (NE/N005902/1).
+S.M.S. is supported by NERC grant (NE/ H021256/1).
+J.P.W. is supported by ZELS research grant (combined BBSRC, MRC, ESRC, NERC, DSTL and DFID: BB/L018985/1).

-9. S. M. Sait: NERC grant (NE/H021256/1).

-10. J. P. Webster: ZELS research grant (combined BBSRC, MRC, ESRC, NERC, DSTL and DFID: BB/L018985/1).
+Acknowledgements.
+We wish to thank Anna Borlase, Alexandra Brown, Emme Bruns, Nick Fountain-Jones, André Morrill, Matt Tinsley, Sylvain Gandon and an anonymous reviewer for useful comments on the manuscript.